OpenNebula/addon-storpool/README.md

 The global configuration of addon-storpool is in `/var/lib/one/remotes/addon-storpoolrc` file.

 * If you plan to do live disk snapshots with fsfreeze via qemu-guest-agent but `SCRIPTS_REMOTE_DIR` is not the default one (if it is changed in `/etc/one/oned.conf`), define `SCRIPTS_REMOTE_DIR` in the addon global configuration.

-* To change disk space usage reporting to be as LVM is reporting it, define `SP_SPACE_USED_LVMWAY` variable to anything

 * Add the `oneadmin` user to group `disk` on all nodes
 ```bash